-Operating expenses are higher than last year primarily due to an IT modernisation project to update the Company's IT system.
+Operating expenses are lower than last year as prior year figures included expenses incurred on an IT modernisation project to update the Company's IT system.

 A.2.
 UNDERWRITING PERFORMANCE (continued)

 The Directors have set in place formal investment policies and objectives.
 The objectives of the Investment Policy are the following: